-To ensure all students receive a quality education, the Chamber supports the formation of public charter schools.
-Kentucky is one of only eight states that does not offer high quality public charter schools.
+To ensure all students receive a quality education, the Chamber supports the passage of enabling legislation to allow the formation of public charter schools.
+Kentucky is one of only eight states that do not offer high quality public charter schools.
 Charter schools are independent schools designed to provide tuition-free public education choices to parents and students.
 Charters liberate teachers and administrators from red tape and allow more innovation in the classroom.
 In exchange for this flexibility, charter schools accept high accountability, knowing they can be closed if they fail to live up to their charter.

 The Chamber believes all children deserve the opportunity to go to a school that challenges them and prepares them for the future.
-According to results from the National Assessment of Educational Progress, often called the Nations Report Card, only one in three Kentucky fourth- and eighth-graders read at or above grade level.
 It is time to give parents the right to make choices about the best learning environment for their child.
 Although the "Districts of Innovation" legislation gives select schools greater flexibility, it does not provide educational choices for parents who are unsatisfied with their child's school.
 The Kentucky Chamber advocates for charter school legislation that gets parents more involved, gives teachers the freedom to be even more innovative and gives students the structure they need to learn.